Skip to content

 $ xmake g --ndk=~/files/android-ndk-r10e/

-Now, we config and build project for android again.
+Now, we configure and build the project for Android again.

 sh